 Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.

-- Non-Dairy Milk - I've tested this recipe with soy milk, oat milk, and almond milk.
+- Non-Dairy Milk: I've tested this recipe with soy milk, oat milk, and almond milk.
 I personally find that soy milk makes the best ice cream base, with oat milk coming in a close second.
-Almond milk gave a slightly paler color and lighter consistency.
-You could probably also use coconut drinking milk or rice milk as well.
+Almond milk gave a paler color and slightly more watery consistency.
+You could probably also use coconut drinking milk, rice milk, or cashew milk if you don't mind whether it contains nuts.

-- Vanilla - Obviously, vanilla is the main ingredient of this vanilla vegan ice cream, so a real vanilla pod is essential for that authentic flavor.
-Alternatively, you can also go for a good-quality vanilla bean paste.
-Vanilla extract is also included in the recipe to help create an intense vanilla taste.
+- Vanilla: A real vanilla pod is essential for that authentic flavor.
+Alternatively, you can also go for a good-quality vanilla paste.
+Vanilla extract is also included in the recipe to help create a layered intense vanilla taste.

-Step 1: Make the custard base.
-First, get started with the custard base.
-Add the cornstarch, sugar, and non-dairy milk to a saucepan and whisk to get out any lumps.
-Scrape out the seeds from the vanilla pod with the back of a knife and add to the pan.
+Step 1: Add the corn starch, white sugar, and dairy-free milk to a saucepan and whisk to remove any lumps.
+Scrape the seeds from the vanilla pod with the back of a knife and add to the pan.

-Step 2: Cook and cool.
-Cook the mixture for 4-5 minutes until it thickens.
-The custard should coat the back of your spoon, remove it from the heat and stir in the sea salt until thoroughly mixed through.
-Cover with some plastic wrap or a lid.
-Chill the mixture for at least an hour before using the next step.
+Step 2: Cook the mixture for 4-5 minutes until it thickens.
+The custard should coat the back of your spoon, remove it from the heat, and stir in the sea salt.
+Cover the surface with plastic wrap and chill for at least an hour.

-Step 3: Whisk.
-Add the coconut milk, vegan condensed milk, and vanilla extract to a large mixing bowl and whisk with a hand mixer until fluffy.
+Step 3: Add the full fat coconut milk, condensed milk, and vanilla extract to a large mixing bowl and whisk with a hand mixer until fluffy.

-Step 4: Whisk in the custard.
-Add the chilled custard mixture to the bowl and whisk again until thoroughly mixed through.
+Step 4: Add the chilled custard mixture to the bowl and whisk again until thoroughly mixed.

-Step 5: Churn.
-Pour the vanilla ice cream mixture into your ice cream machine and churn for 30-40 minutes, or according to the manufacturer's instructions.
+Step 5: Pour the vanilla ice cream mixture into your ice-cream machine and churn for 30-40 minutes, or according to the manufacturer's instructions.

 🍦Serving Ideas

-- Vegan Ice Cream Sundae - Drizzle over some homemade caramel sauce, healthy date caramel, chocolate ganache, homemade Baileys, or hot fudge sauce.
-Serve with sprinkles, fresh fruit or berries, caramelized pineapple, hot cherries, or crushed nuts.
+- Vegan Ice Cream Sundae: Drizzle over some vegan caramel sauce, healthy date caramel, chocolate ganache, homemade Baileys, or hot fudge sauce.
+Serve with sprinkles, fresh fruit coulis, berries, caramelized pineapple, hot cherries, or crushed nuts.

-- Top Desserts - With a slice of vegan vanilla cake, cherry pie, pecan pie, or apple pie.
+- Top Desserts: Enjoy it with a slice of vegan vanilla cake, cherry pie, pecan pie, or apple pie.
 Scoop it on top of brownies, vegan pancakes, waffles, or crêpes.

 Thaw before serving for 10 minutes to allow the ice cream to become scoopable.